Focused on Growing US Aquaculture and the Blue Economy

 The Florida Oyster Trading Company – Authentic, Craft Oysters

-Josh Neese has been exploring, studying, and deepening his understanding of oysters and oyster seed on America’s Gulf Coast since 2008.
-He served as the hatchery manager for Alabama DNCR Division of Marine Resources in Gulf Shores for five years and spent a year as a biologist with Louisiana Fish and Wildlife in Grand Isle.
-In both roles, he worked in an aquaculture facility rearing oysters and finfish in order to supplement and restore wild-stock populations.
-He also spent two years producing commercial oyster seed and managing farm operations as the VP of Operations for a private oyster operation.
-In April 2020, in an effort to generate a larger industry-wide impact, and recognizing that the most prevalent need of oyster farmers is access to local seed, he founded The Florida Oyster Trading Company.
+Josh Neese has been exploring, studying, and deepening his understanding of oysters and oyster seeds on America’s Gulf Coast since 2008.
+He served as the hatchery manager for the Alabama DNCR Division of Marine Resources in Gulf Shores for five years.
+He spent a year as a biologist with Louisiana Fish and Wildlife in Grand Isle.
+In both roles, he worked in an aquaculture facility rearing oysters and finfish to supplement and restore wild-stock populations.
+He also spent two years directing a private oyster hatchery and farm business as the VP of Operations.
+In April 2020, he founded The Florida Oyster Trading Company to generate a larger industry-wide impact and recognize that the most prevalent need of oyster farmers is access to local seed.

 Josh holds a B.A. in Communication Studies from Huntingdon College, a B.S. in Marine Biology, and an M.S. in Fisheries and Aquaculture from the University of West Florida.
 While establishing FOTC, he served as an oyster aquaculture consultant on the global level.
 He has developed a network of thought leaders to leverage bleeding-edge technology and innovative practices to grow the industry at the local level.
 He believes in collaboration and that a rising tide will lift all boats.